 - Be mindful and avoid risky behavior

-To prevent the spread of COVID-19, face coverings are required indoors (including visitor centers and park restrooms) and outdoors when physical distancing is not possible.
-Yet, that’s not the only consideration before visiting a recreation site right now.
+To prevent the spread of COVID-19, face coverings are required at some indoor facilities — so it’s a good idea to always carry one with you.
+However, that’s not the only consideration before visiting a recreation site right now.
 Be prepared for new protocols to ensure a happy — and safe — visit.
 Here are six important steps for getting outside in Oregon in 2021.

 1. Stay local with day trips near home